mdroste/stata-scheme-modern/README.md

 These schemes were built by combining elements from two existing schemes: (1) the leap-slides used by the Opportunity Insights research group from 2015 to present; (2) the [cleanplots](https://www.trentonmize.com/software/cleanplots) scheme produced by Trenton D. Mize.

-Interested users might also like to check out other work; for instance, the [grstyle](https://boris.unibe.ch/117391/1/grstyle-Konstanz-2018.pdf) command by Ben Jann.
+Interested users might also like to check out other work; for instance, the [grstyle](https://boris.unibe.ch/117391/1/grstyle-Konstanz-2018.pdf) command by Ben Jann, or [brewscheme](https://github.com/wbuchanan/brewscheme) by William Buchanan.